-Ocoee was founded in the 1850s as a camp for laborers working the farms around southern shores of Lake Apopka.
-By 1920 there were just over 1,000 residents; and almost half of them were African Americans.
+Ocoee was founded in the 1850s as a camp for laborers working the farms around the southern shores of Lake Apopka.
+By 1920, there were just over 1,000 residents, and almost half of them were African Americans.
 Two distinct Black communities developed in Ocoee.
-The southern Black community — known locally as the Baptist Quarters — which sprung up around the Friendship Baptist Church, founded in 1896.
-The northern Black community, commonly known as the Methodist Quarters.
-Its namesake Ocoee African Methodist Episcopal Church held its first services in 1890.
+The southern Black community — known locally as the Baptist Quarters, which sprung up around the Friendship Baptist Church — was founded in 1896.
+The northern Black community is commonly known as the Methodist Quarters.
+Its namesake, Ocoee African Methodist Episcopal Church, held its first services in 1890.

-July Perry was a well-respected godfather of the northern Black community, who served as a deacon in the church and the local labor leader.
+Julius “July” Perry was a well-respected godfather of the northern Black community who served as a deacon in the church and the local labor leader.
 It was said that anyone seeking to employ Black laborers needed to speak with him first.
-Perry who encouraged young Blacks to be educated and stand up for themselves as first-class citizens, was an admired civil rights leader.
+Perry, an admired civil rights leader, encouraged young Blacks to be educated and stand up for themselves as first-class citizens.

 Mose Norman was a well-known and prosperous man.
 Norman and wife Elisa owned a 100-acre family orange grove.
 It was said that he was once offered $10,000 for his groves — a huge sum for the time — but refused to take it.

-Orange County, as well as the rest of Florida, was originally “politically dominated by Southern whyte Democrats.”
-However, in the weeks leading up to the presidential election of 1920, African-Americans throughout the South were registering to vote in record numbers.
+Orange County, as well as the rest of Florida, was originally “politically dominated by Southern white Democrats.”
+However, in the weeks leading up to the presidential election of 1920, African Americans throughout the South were registering to vote in record numbers.
 Judge John Moses Cheney, a Republican running for the Florida Senate, started a voter registration campaign to register African Americans to vote in Florida.
-July Perry and Mose Norman, led the local voter registration efforts in Orange County, even paying the poll tax for those who could not afford it.
+July Perry and Mose Norman led the local voter registration efforts in Orange County, even paying the poll tax for those who could not afford it.

 However, the mass registration coincided with the resurgence of the Ku Klux Klan in the early twentieth century, providing a tense racial and political climate.
 Before the election, the Klan sent threatening letters to Cheney and other Republican leaders, ordering them to stop the voter registration campaign or face the consequences.
-The KKK held rallies in the streets of cities like Orlando, Daytona, Miami, and Jacksonville, in attempts to intimidate any Blacks from voting.
+The KKK held rallies in the streets of cities like Orlando, Daytona, Miami, and Jacksonville in an attempt to intimidate any Blacks from voting.

-On election day, African-Americans were met with resistance from the whyte community when they attempted to vote.
+On election day, African Americans were met with resistance from the white community when they attempted to vote.
 Black voters were turned away either by threats of violence or by poll workers who found their names “mysteriously” absent from the voter registration rolls.

 Mose Norman, who would not be deterred.
-After being prevented from voting, Norman rode to Orlando to seek the council of Judge Cheney, who told him that interference with voting is illegal, and instructed him to take down the names of all of the African-Americans who were denied their constitutional rights, as well as the names of the whytes who were violating them.
+After being prevented from voting, Norman rode to Orlando to seek the counsel of Judge Cheney, who told him that interference with voting is illegal and instructed him to take down the names of all of the African Americans who were denied their constitutional rights, as well as the names of the whites who were violating them.

 Norman returned to Ocoee with these instructions, along with a handful of Black citizens seeking to vote.
-After again being forcibly turned away, he demanded the poll workers names and exclaimed: “We will vote, by God!”
-At the time Norman had a loaded shotgun (either on his person or in his car) and an altercation ensued.
-Overpowered and beaten by the butt of his own gun, he was driven away by whytes.
+After again being forcibly turned away, he demanded the poll workers’ names and exclaimed: “We will vote, by God!”
+At the time, Norman had a loaded shotgun (either on his person or in his car), and an altercation ensued.
+Overpowered and beaten by the butt of his own gun, he was driven away by whites.

-The whyte community then began to form a mob and paraded up and down the streets, growing “more disorderly and unmanageable.”
-The rest of the African-Americans gave up on trying to vote and left the polling place.
-Later during the evening, Sam Salisbury, a whyte leader of the town who was a native-New Yorker as well as former chief of police of Orlando, is called upon to lead a lynch mob to “find and punish Mose Norman.”
+The white community then began to form a mob and paraded up and down the streets, growing “more disorderly and unmanageable.”
+The rest of the African Americans gave up on trying to vote and left the polling place.
+Later during the evening, Sam Salisbury, a white leader of the town who was a native-New Yorker as well as former chief of police of Orlando, is called upon to lead a lynch mob to “find and punish Mose Norman.”

 Defeated, the mob retreated temporarily to get reinforcements and additional manpower from Klan members in surrounding cities.
-The Perry family used the two or three hour respite to escape the house.
+The Perry family used the two or three-hour respite to escape the house.
 Perry had been seriously wounded during the incident and fled, with the help of his wife, into a nearby sugar cane patch.
-His daughter, Coretha remained in the house to tend her injuries alone, while his two young sons hid in the barn.
+His daughter, Coretha, remained alone in the house to tend to her injuries while his two young sons hid in the barn.

 Around 50 cars full of Klan members flooded into Ocoee from towns such as Winter Garden, Orlando, and Sanford.
-Finding only 22-year-old Coretha in the house, a manhunt ensued and Perry was later found by the whyte mob at dawn and arrested.
-After being taken to Orlando General Hospital on Kuhl Avenue for treatment of the gunshot wound to his arm, Perry was released into sheriff custody and taken to the jail in Orlando that night, probably near the old courthouse at Central and Magnolia.
+Finding only 22-year-old Coretha in the house, a manhunt ensued, and Perry was later found by the Whyte mob at dawn and arrested.
+After being taken to Orlando General Hospital on Kuhl Avenue for treatment of the gunshot wound to his arm, Perry was released into sheriff’s custody and taken to the jail in Orlando that night, probably near the old courthouse at Central and Magnolia.

 A lynch mob descended upon the jail to which Sheriff Frank Gordon handed over the keys to Perry’s cell.
 They wasted no time in seizing and beating Perry.
 They dragged him through the streets behind a car before arriving at the entrance to Orlando Country Club near Lake Concord, where Judge Cheney’s home stood.

-Some time later Perry was cut down by Black undertaker Edward Stone — against the wishes of the KKK, who threatened Stone afterwards — and brought to Greenwood Cemetery, south of Orlando, where his body was buried in the Black section of the graveyard.
-He remained in an unmarked grave until November 2002 when a movement led to locating his gravesite and adding a headstone to memorialize him.
+Sometime later, Perry was cut down by Black undertaker Edward Stone — against the wishes of the KKK, who threatened Stone afterward — and brought to Greenwood Cemetery, south of Orlando, where his body was buried in the Black section of the graveyard.
+He remained in an unmarked grave until November 2002, when a movement led to locating his gravesite and adding a headstone to memorialize him.

 After the white mob lynched Perry, their vengeful lust spread to the rest of the African-American Ocoee community.
 The mob surrounded the northern Ocoee black community and laid siege to it.”
-Fire was set to whole rows of African-American houses; those who were inside were forced to flee and get shot by the whyte mob.
+Fire was set to whole rows of African-American houses; those who were inside were forced to flee and get shot by the white mob.
 At least 20 buildings were burned in total, including every African-American church, schoolhouse and lodge room in the vicinity.
-African-American residents fought back in an evening-long gunfight lasting until as late as 4:45 A.M., their firearms later found in the ruins after the massacre ended.
-Eventually, the residents were driven into the nearby orange groves and swamps, forced to retreat until they were completely driven out of town.
+African-American residents fought back in an evening-long gunfight lasting until as late as 4:45 a.m.; their firearms were later found in the ruins after the massacre ended.
+Eventually, the residents were driven into the nearby orange groves and swamps forced to retreat until they were entirely driven out of town.

-Walter White, the African American civil rights activist who led the National Association for the Advancement of Colored People arrived in Orange County a few days after the event.
-White used his light complexion (he had blonde hair and blue eyes), to work undercover as a whyte northerner interested in buying orange grove property in Orange County.
-He found that the whytes there were “still giddy with victory.”
-While talking to a local real estate agent and a taxi cab driver, White learned that about 56 African-Americans were killed in the massacre.
+Walter White, the African-American civil rights activist who led the National Association for the Advancement of Colored People, arrived in Orange County a few days after the event.
+White used his light complexion (he had blonde hair and blue eyes) to work undercover as a white northerner interested in buying orange grove property in Orange County.
+He found that the whites there were “still giddy with victory.”
+While talking to a local real estate agent and a taxi cab driver, White learned that about 56 African Americans were killed in the massacre.
 The exact number could never be determined because some of the victims had been burned to death.
-He also learned that the massacre may have been precipitated by the whyte community’s jealousy of the prosperous African-American landowners, including Mose Norman and July Perry.
+He also learned that the massacre may have been precipitated by the white community’s jealousy of the prosperous African-American landowners, including Mose Norman and July Perry.

-For a nearly a week after the incident, KKK troops set up an embargo around the town.
+For nearly a week after the incident, KKK troops set up an embargo around the town.
 No one was permitted to enter or leave without their permission.
-Specifically they sought to keep the now homeless African Americans from entering Orlando to the east and Winter Garden to the west.
+Specifically, they sought to keep the now homeless African Americans from entering Orlando to the east and Winter Garden to the west.